Unco3892/clear/README.md

     pip install -r requirements.txt
     ```
     *Note: The `requirements.txt` file was generated from the experiment's environment, and some of the packages, such as `catboot` and `lightgbm`, were only included since they were in the original baseline code bases (i.e., `PCS_UQ` and `UACQR`).
 The `celer` pip conflict warning is normal (package needed only for `PCS_UQ` mean models).
 Additionally, note that `pygam` (which is not updated frequently) conflicts with the current (and latest) version of `scipy` and `numpy`.
 CLEAR works perfectly fine with the latest versions of some of the packages, however, the baselines may have compatibility issues with packages (e.g. `numpy==2.0.0` or `quantile_forest==1.4.0` for `UACQR`).
 We try to find maximum compatibility, but if you run into issues, please let us know.*

+    *GPU optional installation:* the default requirement installs the CPU-only build of PyTorch.
+If you need CUDA support (e.g., CUDA 12.6), edit `requirements.txt` inside the activated Conda environment by commenting out the CPU `torch` installation line and uncommenting the two lines directly beneath it (the `--index-url` option and the `torch==2.6.0+cu126` entry) before running `pip install -r requirements.txt`.

 4. Finally, to run the tests and make sure everything is working, execute the following command from the root directory of the repository:
     ```bash